 - Review the ISU undergraduate catalog to determine major requirements for graduation and program admission if applicable.
 Read the course descriptions.

-- Visit the ISU Career Center to investigate employment opportunities, and assess interests, values, and abilities in relation to majors and occupations with a professional career counselor.
+- Visit the ISU Career Center to investigate employment opportunities.
+Assess your interests, values, and abilities in relation to majors and occupations with a professional career counselor.

-- Execution: Based on research, filtered through an internal frame of reference and realistic evaluation, declare a major.
+- Based on your research, declare a major.

 Visit the ISU Career Center.
 Career Counselors are available to meet with students to discuss individual professional goals and questions.
 Make an appointment - call (208) 282-2380 in Pocatello.

 - Explore - What Can I do with this Major?

 - Try the FOCUS - 2 self paced career guidance tool